nierforprogramming/pokedex/README.md

-# 📘 Pokédex Web App
+#Pokédex Web App

 Welcome to the Pokedex App.
 Find and know about your favorite pokemon

-## 🌐 Live Site
+##Live Site

 [🔗 Visit the App](https://mypokemondex.netlify.app)

 ---

-## ✨ Features
+## Features

-- 🔍 Search Pokémon by name
+- Search Pokémon by name
-- 📄 View detailed stats, types, abilities, and sprites
+- View detailed stats, types, abilities, and sprites
+- Get the latest news of Pokémon